Sufficient symmetry conditions for free boundary minimal annuli to be the critical catenoid: Introduction

 \section{Introduction}

 A free boundary minimal surface $M$ in the unit ball $\mathbb{B}^3\subset \mathbb{R}^3$ is a minimal surface in $\mathbb{B}^3$ that meets $\partial\mathbb{B}^3$ orthogonally along $\partial M$.
-It can be obtained by a critical point of the area functional among all surfaces in $\mathbb{B}^3$ whose boundaries lie on $\partial \mathbb{B}^3$.
+It is a critical point of the area functional among all surfaces in $\mathbb{B}^3$ whose boundaries lie on $\partial \mathbb{B}^3$.
 It can be considered as a solution of the Plateau problem with free boundaries as in works of Courant \cite{Cou1938RPD, Cou1940EMS}.
 This topic was initially studied by Nitsche \cite{Nit85SPC} in 1985 and increasing attention has been paid to the topic after a new construction of free boundary minimal surfaces in a ball via extremal metrics of the normalized first Steklov eigenvalues of compact surfaces with boundary by the work of Fraser and Schoen \cite{FS11FSE, FS16SEB}, Petrides \cite{Pet19MSE}, and Matthiesen and Petrides \cite{MP20arXiv}.
 For a recent survey on this topic, see \cite{Li20FBM}.

 One of the basic examples of free boundary minimal surfaces in $\mathbb{B}^3$ is the critical catenoid \cite{FS11FSE}.
-It is the unique portion of the catenoid of the proper size.
-More precisely, we consider the catenoid $\{x_1^2+x_2^2=\cosh^2{x_3}\}$ and all rays from the origin that tangent to the catenoid.
+It is a portion of an appropriately scaled catenoid.
+More precisely, we consider the catenoid $\{x_1^2+x_2^2=\cosh^2{x_3}\}$ and all rays from the origin that are tangent to the catenoid.
 We take the subset of the catenoid that is the bounded component of the relative complement of the rays in the catenoid.
-After suitable scaling, we can obtain the critical catenoid $\Sigma_c$, which is an embedded free boundary minimal annulus in $\mathbb{B}^3$ (see Figure \ref{fig:construction of the critical catenoid}). $\Sigma_c$ has many interesting properties.
+Then, the critical catenoid $\Sigma_c$ is obtained by proper scaling so that the bounded component is properly embedded in $\mathbb{B}^3$ (see Figure \ref{fig:construction of the critical catenoid}). $\Sigma_c$ has many interesting properties.
 For example, it is homothetic to the maximally symmetric marginally stable piece of a catenoid \cite{BB2014VCC}.